HR-CMGT/MGDD-unity/README.md

 - Assign both players to that collision layer (on top of the components list)
 - Open **project settings > physics 2D** and untick the `players` collision layer

-#### Score
-- Check the Update function in the player code.
-Place a log message there: `Debug.Log('flying around')`
-- Let's add a score counter : the player gets points for staying alive by avoiding enemies and asteroids
-- Now log the score before the player is destroyed.
-- Finally, we want to display the score on screen instead of in the debug window.

 #### Levels
 - Duplicate the scene.
 - In the new scene, place more enemies and asteroids.
 You have levels now!